gsgallant/gifygame/README.md

 #Comments

 This was a lot of fun to do.
 I was able to stretch my creative muscles while also using some new programming skills.
 I put a few extra 'bells and whistles' in the app beyond what was asked for in the assignment for Rutger's Coding Bootcamp.
+I found myself thinking about this game even when I wasn't coding.
+I kept on conceiving of other functionality that I wanted to try putting into the code and that is why the extra buttons are there.
+None of those extras was part of the assignment.

 <p align="center">
 &copy; Greg Gallant